 - 1. According to immigration definitions, the following applicants are considered Transfer students and must abide by the F-1 nonimmigrant transfer procedures: - a.
-Those who are currently attending a school in the U.S. in F-1 immigration status and want to change schools before completing the degree at the first school. - b.
+Those who are currently attending a school in the U. S. in F-1 immigration status and want to change schools before completing the degree at the first school. - b.
 Those in F-1 status who have just completed a degree at one U.S. school and want to attend another U.S. school for another degree program. - c.
 Those in F-1 status who are currently involved in post-completion Optional Practical Training (OPT) through one school and want to begin a new degree program at another U.S. school. - 2.
-The Designated School Official (DSO) at the applicant's current institution should complete the Transfer Eligibility Form and email/fax/mail it to the Regent University DSO at intladmissions@regent.edu.
+The Designated School Official (DSO) at the applicant's current institution should complete the Transfer Eligibility Form and email/fax/mail it to the Regent University DSO at intelligibility Form and email/fax/mail it to the Regent University DSO at intelligence intelligence.
 Because of federal deadlines with immigration transfer procedures, this form must be submitted to Regent's International Admissions Counselor within 30 days after an F-1 student completes his/her studies at his/her latest U.S. institution, or his/her post-completion OPT.
-The applicant should include copies of the current immigration documents with their application materials: I-20 form including the U.S. Visa history, the biographical pages of the Passport, the electronic I-94 record, and the EAD work permit (if applicable).
+The applicant should include copies of the current immigration documents with their application materials: I-20 form including the U. S. Visa history, the biographical pages of the Passport, the electronic I-94 record, and the EAD work permit (if applicable).